MedicalGenomicsLab/deconvolution_benchmarking/README.md

 - Replace user email in `PBS -M` option
 - Modify `WORK_DIR` in `1_run_cbx.pbs` file
 - Copy `test_counts_<PUR_LVL>_pur_lvl.txt` files from `test/` to `cbx/`
 - Download the `fractions_latest.sif` file from Google Drive.
-This is the same container provided at by [CIBERSORTx](https://hub.docker.com/r/cibersortx/fractions).
+This is the same container provided by [CIBERSORTx](https://hub.docker.com/r/cibersortx/fractions).
 We simply converted the image from Docker to Singularity, as Docker requires sudo access and Singularity does not
 - Update Singularity commands
   - Path to the Singularity image `fractions_latest.sif`
   - `--token` with the token requested from [cibersortx.stanford.edu](https://cibersortx.stanford.edu/)